flint-bot/flint/docs/overview.md

 ```

 ## Logging
-By default, the logging subsystem uses a console based logger directed at the
+By default, the logging subsystem uses a console based logger.
+Other backend
-console.
-Other backend logging systems are possible by
-referencing any one of the built-in logging modules and passing it to the
+logging systems are possible by loading any one of the built-in plugins and
-`flint.use()` method.
-Custom logging modules can be created by referencing
+passing it to the `flint.use()` method.
+Custom logging plugins can be created
-the template at `plugins/logging/template.js`
+by referencing the template at `plugins/logging/template.js`

 ### Winston Logger